Fabrizio Miccoli: Juventus, Perugia and Fiorentina

 Following his impressive performances, Juventus showed interest in signing Miccoli, and ultimately acquired his transfer rights from Ternana in July 2002, then loaning him to minor Serie A side Perugia for the 2002–03 season.

 Miccoli showed great qualities during his first season in the top flight, scoring great goals and showing excellent technical ability.
 He was dubbed "the Romário of the Salento", "the Maradona of the Salento" and "bomber tascabile" ("pocket bomber"), due to his small stature, pace and his technical ability.
 His efforts helped Perugia reach an UEFA Intertoto Cup spot.
 For his efforts, he received an Italy call-up during the season and Juventus recalled him back for the following season.

 Miccoli played six UEFA Champions League matches for Juventus, scoring one goal.
 He also scored seven goals in Serie A for Juventus.
 However, after a fallout with Juve manager Fabio Capello, he did not receive much playing time, and the next season, half of Miccoli's registration rights was sold to newly promoted Fiorentina for €7 million.
 Once in Florence, Miccoli showed his good qualities once again, helping Fiorentina to salvation on the last day of the season, scoring a goal to send Brescia to Serie B. At the end of the season, there was a blind auction between Fiorentina and Juventus to decide his ownership, and Juventus won it by a lump sum of approximately €6.7 million for three players (Miccoli (€2.39M), Enzo Maresca (€7,000) and Giorgio Chiellini (€4.3 million)).
 Therefore, Miccoli had to return to Turin, but he was sent on loan to Benfica.
 Juventus also had to pay agent fee of €250,000 for Miccoli's new three-year contract.

 Benfica

-In July 2006, Miccoli's loan to Benfica was confirmed despite initial interest from Aston Villa.
+In July 2005, Miccoli's loan to Benfica was confirmed despite initial interest from Aston Villa.
 Miccoli scored two goals for Benfica in six Champions League appearances.
 He also became a fan favourite when he scored a magnificent scissor-kick goal against Liverpool during that competition, sending Benfica to the quarter-finals.
 At Benfica, Miccoli attracted attention from other clubs such as Roma and Inter Milan.
 Miccoli opted to stay one more year in Lisbon with Benfica.

-At age 35, Miccoli said Benfica was the most beautiful experience of his career.
-He was one of the most cherished players by Benfica fans.
+At age 35, Miccoli said Benfica was the, "most beautiful experience of his career".
+He had a great reputation among Benfica fans.
 He scored 14 goals in 39 matches for Benfica in the Primeira Liga.